alimhammedialaoui/neo4j_js/README.md

   # Secend step

-  You need to change the credentials of your neo4j driver located in each file below :
+  You need to change the credentials of your neo4j driver located in each of the files below :

    [./api/call.js](https://github.com/alimhammedialaoui/neo4j_js/blob/master/src/api/call.js)